NevoSwissa/CL-SpawnSelector/README.md

 # Usage

 To use CL-SpawnSelector, simply drag & drop the resource after making sure the resource is called CL-SpawnSelector and not CL-SpawnSelector-main, then run the SQL table `cl_spawnselector`.
-After that set your server logo and permissions for the editor in 'config.lua'.
+After that set your server logo and permissions for the editor in `config.lua`.

 When creating a new location using the editor make sure to add the necessary data to the `config.lua > Config.Locations`.